 Arlington’s CIO Jack Belcher has been named to Government Technology’s Top 25 Doers, Dreamers & Drivers List for 2021.
 He joins a class of government leaders throughout the U.S. working to make a difference for their communities through technology.

-Arlington is the No. 1 Digital County in the U.S. by the Center for Digital Government and National Association of Counties 2020 awards.
-This marks the fourth time Arlington has received the top spot for its 150,000-249,999 population category.
+Arlington was again named among the top Digital Counties in the U.S. by the Center for Digital Government and National Association of Counties 2021 awards.

 Who We Are